nickwells/utilities/gosh/_tailDoc.md

 the whole pathname.

-There are some sample snippets in the `_snippets` directory which can be found in the repository `github.com/nickwells/utilities` under the `gosh` subdirectory.
+There are some sample snippets in the `_snippets` directory which can be found in the repository `github.com/nickwells/utilities` under the `gosh.snippet` subdirectory.

-You can copy them into a snippets directory with the following command (on Linux):
+The recommended way to install these standard snippets is to use the `gosh.snippet` command.
+Alternatively, you can copy them into a snippets directory with the following command (on Linux):

 ``` sh
 cp -r --suffix=.orig --backup ./_snippets/* <your-snippets-dir>